theobori/nixos-configuration/README.md

 - **Declarative disk partitioning**: Use [disko](https://github.com/nix-community/disko) to declare your disk and format it using the Nix language.

+- **Declarative Vencord configuration**: Use [nixcord](https://github.com/KaylorBen/nixcord) to declare your Vencord settings and plugins.

+- **Declarative KDE Plasma configuration**: Use [plasma-manager](https://github.com/nix-community/plasma-manager) to declare your
+  Vencord settings and plugins.

+- **Declarative Flatpak installation**: Use [declarative-flatpak](https://github.com/GermanBread/declarative-flatpak) to manage
+  KDE Plasma with Home Manager.

+- **Declarative Spotify customization**: Use [spicetify-nix](https://github.com/Gerg-L/spicetify-nix) to modify Spotify.

 ## Customization

 My Nix configuration, based on the [SnowfallOrg lib](https://github.com/snowfallorg/lib) structure, provides a